-We don't expect Turakina will need additional land for commercial activities and think that new industry will most likely establish in nearby towns.
+We don't expect Turakina will need additional land for commercial activities and think that new industry will most likely establish in the nearby towns of Marton or Bulls.

 We want to know your ideas for how to better connect the retail activities through the village, the school, reserve, cemetery and Cameron Park.